Nikki Haley walks back her demand that social media ban anonymous posters after facing GOP backlash

 “I don’t mind anonymous American people having free speech; what I don’t like is anonymous Russians and Chinese and Iranians having free speech,” Haley said, not explaining how she would recommend that social media companies parse those users.

-A Haley campaign spokesperson said Wednesday that the onus should be on social media companies to better police anonymous, foreign-based accounts.
+Saying DeSantis “wants to let Chinese propaganda machines run wild on social media without any restrictions,” Haley campaign spokesperson Olivia Perez-Cubas on Wednesday added that the onus should be on social media companies to better police anonymous, foreign-based accounts.

+“What Nikki doesn’t support is letting the Chinese and Iranians create anonymous accounts to spread chaos and anti-American filth among our people,” she said.
+“Social media companies have to do a way better job policing that.”